ryanchynoweth44/AutoMLExamples/blogs/AutoMachineLearning.md

 - **Regression**: The output is a numeric value.
 For example, predicting the prices of a car or house.

-When given a algorithm type, Auto ML libraries will run iterations over your dataset to determine the best combination features, and best hyperparameters for each algorithm, learn the best algorithm.
+When given a algorithm type, Auto ML libraries will run iterations over your dataset to determine the best combination features, and best hyperparameters for each algorithm, therefore, in turn it actually trains many models and gives the engineer the best algorithm.

 I would like to highlight the differences between having to engineer columns for machine learning, and selecting the appropriate columns for machine learning.
 For example, lets assume I want to predict how many point of sale transactions will occur every hour of the day.
 The raw dataset is likely transactional, therefore, will require a developer to summarize the data at the hour level i.e. grouping, summing, and averaging.
 But often times developers will create custom functions in order to describe the trends in the dataset.
 This process is **feature engineering**.